What are the benefits of therapy?

 No, our therapists are not medical doctors and therefore cannot prescribe medication.
 If you would like to find out more about medication options available, the best thing to do is talk to your primary care provider.
 If you are already taking medication to help with mental health issues, we can coordinate with your doctor.
 Please bring information about your primary care provide, another psychiatrist that you see, or any other medical providers you are working with to your first appointment.

 While insurance can be helpful when getting medical care, it’s important to acknowledge that when seeking treatment for mental health, insurance can pose issues or drawbacks as well.
 Live Well Counseling wants to help you rediscover your potential, and we don’t want you to be held back by your insurance.

 Insurance companies have been known to ask for specific diagnoses upfront, even though it is neither safe nor ethical to make a snap diagnosis, especially for financial reasons.
 Your insurance company may also request session notes, which may compromise your desire for privacy.
 This type of information can be used to decide the number of sessions or the type of counseling they are willing to cover, which may or may not be the right course of action to take for your mental health.

 It is even possible that paying out of pocket may be equal to, or even less, than your payment after the deductible and copay.
 As such, Live Well Counseling doesn’t want your mental health to suffer because of rules set by your insurance company.

 While it can be intimidating to pay out of pocket, we do like to keep that option on the table when discussing insurance.
 This allows us to look at all your options with you, and for us to mutually decide on what your best choice for payment is.

-The insurance companies we accept are BCBS, SelectHealth (SelectChoice, SelectCare, SelectMed, SelectValue, SelectShare), Medicare, and Tricare.
+The insurance companies we accept are BCBS, SelectHealth (SelectChoice, SelectCare, SelectMed, SelectValue, SelectShare), and UnitedHealthcare.